rextsears/trail--track/README.md

 - Activity information stored in a _MongoDB_ database via JS Express server API and served to React client.

+- Activity database entries can be _viewed/added/edited/deleted_ only by the authenticated user.

+- Google Maps integration using React Google Maps API.

 - User ability to mark certain Activities as 'Accomplishments.'

-- Activity database entries can be _viewed/added/edited/deleted_ only by the authenticated user.

 - User authentication utilizing Passport.